imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/paraphraser.md

                                fluency_threshold = 0.90)
 ```

-- If you want to directly use the finetuned model, try this
+- As Parrot package internally uses multiple models to detect adequacy, fluency and diversity, the execution time could be slower.
+We can compromise good generation with execution time by directly using the finetuned model as shown below,

 ``` python linenums="1"
 # install packages